benjymous/annotations/sandman/sandman.32.md

 	See below for how the Bizarros became "Weirdzos".
 	See also page 17 panel 8.

-Page 17 panel 1:  More about the "Weirdzos".
+Page 17 panel 1:  Wanda's description of the "Wierdzos" is apparently an accurate description of the Bizarros.
+"Hyperman" is obviously an analog of Superman.
+Similarly, "Lila Lake" is an analog of "Lois Lane".
+(Note the initials of both names.)

 	Panel 4:  Mister Boney: Boney was a common nickname for Napoleon Bonaparte, but this is probably irrelevant given Martin Tenbones' correct name.
 	Panel 6:  Sindie was alluded to in _The Doll's House_, but not named explicitly.
 Note the spelling of her name:  "Sindie" = "sin".
-There was a line of "Sindie" dolls in the 1970s (or British "Cindy" dolls still being made--can I get some confirmation of this, please?) designed to compete directly with Barbie dolls.
+There was a line of "Sindie" dolls in the 1970s (or British "Cindy" dolls still being made) designed to compete directly with Barbie dolls.
 In effect, she was a "younger version of Barbie", as mentioned in the epilog to _Doll's House_.
+I'm not sure whether the Sindy/Cindy dolls are still being produced, but I *do* remember seeing them in a toy-store catalog a few years back.

 	Panel 7:  We do not meet Scarlett, who might be the landlord.
 There may very well be a connection between Scarlett and the character Scarlett O'Hara of _Gone with the Wind_ (book and film), particularly considering later